 - Meanwhile, heat oil in a skillet over medium heat.
 Add onion and sauté for about 4-5 minutes.

-- Add garlic, eggplant flesh, all spices, soy sauce, balsamic vinegar, tomato paste, and vegetable broth.
+- Add garlic, eggplant flesh, all spices, soy sauce, balsamic vinegar, tomato paste, maple syrup, and vegetable broth.
 Put a lid on the skillet and cook for about 10 minutes.

 - Add tomatoes and cooked lentils and cook for a few more minutes.
 Taste and adjust seasoning.
 Add more salt/pepper/spices to taste.